-If I am to provide you with a one advice to help you win an award, I would recommend you not to worry about it at all!
-Our awards are given to the most outstanding delegates in our conference based on our deep evaluation of their performance.
-However, you should only worry about how much do you end up learning and what values do you wish to carry with you by the end of the conference.
-These goals, in my opinion, are much more prestigious than what would you end up winning on the last day of the conference.
+At last, awards are given to the most outstanding delegates in our conference based on our deep evaluation of their performance.
+However, you should only worry about how much you end up learning and what values do you wish to carry with you by the end of the conference.
 With that, I can only wish for you to achieve all the goals you have in mind, and to become among the most impactful figures in your generation.

-Warm Wishes,

-Mohammad Atallah Director of Human Resources
+Warm Wishes, Director of Human Resources Sarah Al Saeid